melmols/side-quest-2/README.md

 1. The container runs with `--privileged` flag
 2. Docker socket is mounted at `/var/run/docker.sock`
 3. The container has `SYS_ADMIN` capabilities
-4. The flag is stored somewhere inside the container
+4. The numeric unlock code is stored somewhere inside the container
-5. You may need elevated privileges (sudo/root) to access the flag
+5. You may need elevated privileges (sudo/root) to access the unlock code

 ## Challenge Techniques to Explore

-- **Privilege Escalation:** Use sudo to access root directories
+- **Docker Socket Escape:** Use Docker socket to execute commands as root inside container
-- **File System Exploration:** Find hidden files and directories
+- **Privileged Container Escapes:** Exploit kernel capabilities and device access
-- **Docker Socket Escape:** Access Docker socket to control host Docker daemon (optional)
+- **Container Access:** Gain access to the privileged container from the host
-- **Privileged Container Escapes:** Use kernel capabilities and device access (optional)
+- **Authentication Bypass:** Use Part 1 flag to authenticate to SCADA terminal

 ## Solution Walkthrough